jhony-alavez/APEzor/README.md

 ## What it do?
 1. Grabs latest PEZor dependencies
 2. Guides through creating a generic PEzor payload.
+3. Integrates Go shellcode loader via bankai

 **Note:** Works in conjunction with Cobalt Strike